shinyay/spring-boot-logging-demo/README.md

 Logging is always important for Applications, for debugging, monitoring and etc.

-Spting Boot comes with SLF4J inbuilt, which is an abstraction of logging framework such as log4J, java.util.logging, logback, etc.
+Spring Boot comes with SLF4J inbuilt, which is an abstraction of logging framework such as log4J, java.util.logging, logback, etc.

 ## Description

+Every logging framework comes with three elements.

+`Logger` : capture the messages
+`Formatter` : formats the messages captured by the logger `Handler` : Dispatches the messages by printing them on the console , or storing them in a file , sending an email, etc.

 ## Demo